ckelly314/pyisotopomer/README.md

 Python 3.9.2
 ```

 Note that the text before the dollar sign will vary based on the user and computer.
+Additionally, the dollar sign may be replaced by a percent sign if your terminal is in zshell (zsh) instead of bash, but this is not an important difference for the code below.
 If python3 is not yet installed on your computer, try this [helpful guide](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-macos.md) for installing Python as well as working with virtual environments.

-Install the packages necessary to run pyIsotopomer.
+Install the packages necessary to run ```pyisotopomer```.
 Run:

 ```bash
 colette$ pip install --upgrade pip